Amadubi Incredible India India Jharkhand Rural Tourism

 They provide facilities like accommodation, dining, museum, amphitheater, garden, library, water recharge system etc.

-Cottages and Dormantary:
+Cottages and Dormitory

 Have had a tea and breakfast, and talk to local people about their culture and lifestyle.